mlouis9/xs-interface/docs/html/_sources/Manual/controldeck.rst.txt

 universes
 =========

-**Names/Ids of the universes and the full dir path of their corresponding input file.**
+**Names/Ids of the universes and their corresponding input files.**

 *Mandatory Card*